RomaMalasarte/RomaMalasarte.github.io/essays/SoftwareEngineeringII.md

 <img width="400px" src="../img/landingPageSpire.png">

 In addition to frontend work, I took on the responsibility of coordinating group meetings.
 With such a large team, maintaining clear communication and ensuring we could all touch base and ensure that we were all doing something was essential.
-I valued how our group embraced flexibility and initiative, consistently addressing blockers, setting priorities, and meeting deadlines.
+I definitely appreciate that my group was flexible and most members took initiative, consistently addressing blockers, setting priorities, and meeting deadlines.

 ## Real-World Skills in Action
 This class felt like a simulation of the real-world software development environment.
 From regular client meetings, milestone-based progress updates, and to weekly code reviews, we got a taste of what it's like to deliver a product under professional conditions.
 The hands-on experience was invaluable.
 I mainly gathered the importance of understanding client needs and aligning our work with their vision.
 As a team, we underestimated how challenging it would be to integrate the forecasting features SPIRE required.
 If I could go back, I would emphasize that we have a clear vision of the project and timeline accounted for the intricacies of backend development and set the backend beforehand as this project was database heavy.

 ## Final Thoughts